Altinity/antalya-examples/kubernetes/terraform/README.md

 ## Installation

-1. Copy the module file from the terraform project to file main.tf.
+1. Edit the main.tf file.
-2. Update the region and any other parameters you wish to change.
+2. Update the cluster name, region, and any other parameters you wish to change.
 3. Follow the installation instructions.
 Typical commands are shown below.

 ```
 terraform init
 terraform apply
 aws eks update-kubeconfig --name my-eks-cluster
 ```

 ## Trouble-shooting